kinguinltdhk/Kinguin-eCommerce-API/apidocs/order/README.md

 `serial` is a plain text serial key or in case of `image/*` base64 encoded content of the image with product serial key

 `kinguinId` is product id (only available for orders created after 2018-11-13)

+`offerId` is an offer id for given product

 ### Example
 ```